laurentperrinet/laurentperrinet.github.io/content/slides/2023-01-23_game-theory-and-the-brain.md

 - this was for instance used by the artist Etienne Rey to generate large panels
 - our perception will generate objects out of nowhere: surfaces, groups, holes...

+- this explains many cognitive biases, for instance that we expect noise to have some regularity and that we wish to explain any cluster of events by some god-like divinity...

 {{< /speaker_note >}}

 ---